Edward Leung: Barred from running in 2016 Legislative Council election

 After the by-election, Leung decided to participate in the 2016 Hong Kong Legislative Council election.
 At that time, Leung and Ray Wong were invited to join InterEthnic InterFaith Leadership Conference in Dharamshala, India, organized by 14th Dalai Lama.
-Leung and Dalai Lama held a meeting at Jokhang for two hours, the latter encourage Hong Kong people to presevere.
+Leung and Dalai Lama held a meeting at Jokhang for two hours, the latter encourage Hong Kong people to persevere.

 In July 2016, Electoral Affairs Commission released new election measures, directed against activists with Hong Kong Independence stance, requiring all candidates to sign declarations to confirm their support to Basic Law, and Hong Kong is an inseparable part of China as stated in the Basic Law.

-Leung applied to elect for New Territory East District, and initially refused to sign the declaration and asked for judicial review.
+Leung applied to elect for New Territories East District, and initially refused to sign the declaration and asked for judicial review.
 On 22 July, Leung received an email from Electoral Affairs Commission, asking clarification on Leung's pro-Independence political stance.

 For this, Leung and Avery Ng sought judicial review with the High Court, claiming Electoral Affairs Commission has acted in excess of their authority, criticizing HKSAR Government's political censorship.
 However, the judges ruled that there was no urgency before the end of nomination and refused to approve judicial review immediately.
 Leung eventually decided to sign the declaration, claiming to support the Hong Kong Basic Law and declaring loyalty to HKSAR, and no longer advocating independence.

 In the end, six allegedly pro-independence nominees, including Leung and Hong Kong National Party convener Chan Ho-tin, were disqualified by the committee, the reason being the returning officer refused to believe their claims were genuine.
 On 5 August, Leung and 2,500 pro-independence supporters rallied, claiming it was the first rally supporting Hong Kong Independence.